DIAMOND POLISHED CONCRETE

 - Restoration and maintenance of polished floors.

-We offer our services to private residential clients, as well as commercial, industrial and public sector.
+We offer our services to private residential clients, as well as commercial, industrial and public sector clients.

-HISTORY - The company was founded in California in 2002 by Andy DelGrosso after more than 10 years of being in business in Northern Italy (Lake Como), where he was born and raised.
-Andrea's (Andy's birth name, like Bocelli, the Italian opera singer) construction background goes back to when he was 16 and, following the footsteps of his grandfather and his dad, started building with stone and concrete.
+HISTORY - The company was founded in California in 2002 by Andrea DelGrosso after more than 10 years of being in business in Northern Italy (Lake Como), where he was born and raised.
+Andrea's (his first name being just like Bocelli's, the Italian opera singer) construction background goes back to when he was 16 and, following the footsteps of his grandfather and his dad, started building with stone and concrete.
 Over the years he developed his own artistic eye, as well as a strong sense of business.
 In 2002 he moved to San Francisco Bay and he established his company in Santa Rosa, where he resides with his family.

 OUR WORK - All our work is hand-made with passion and superior mastery.
 Going through our website and pictures' gallery you will see how unique our projects are.
 They are always developed with and for our clients, in this way achieving a complete customer satisfaction.
 Our dedication to our customers shows in the details of every project.
 Our goal is to always exceed our clients' expectations.
 Our Unique designing style is rich with Italian and Mediterranean touches.
 Our values of honesty, reliability, great performance and clean look, makes of our company "one of a kind".
 All our employees are trained and insured through the Workers' Compensation.
 Over the years we have built a solid reputation based on all these facts.
 In the last years Andrea and his wife Christine led the family owned business toward a more high-end residential and commercial clientele, where our unique designing and coloring styles can be more appreciated.
 Since 2008 we are serving commercial clients, from retail stores to warehouses, including industrial spaces.
 Our philosophy is to continually grow the company performing excellent and unique work and offering a superior customer service.